Brooks1de/Brooks1de/README.md

 - 👋 Hi, I’m @Brooks1de
 - 👀 I’m interested in optical fibre & image processing & machine learning
-- 🌱 I’m currently learning opencv and CNN rcnn model
+- 🌱 I’m currently learning opencv
 - 💞️ I’m looking to apply for a position in my field
 - 📫 How to reach me
 - 😄 Pronouns: glhf